Skip to main content

 The more stars, the more savings.

-The Energy Rating Label helps you make informed choices when buying a clothes dryer.
-It provides two important pieces of information about the appliance, the:
+The Energy Rating Label helps you make an informed choice when buying a clothes dryer.
+It provides 3 important pieces of information about the appliance:

 • star rating

-The energy consumption is how much electricity the appliance is estimated to use in a year.
-This can help you predict the running costs.
+The energy consumption tells you the estimated amount of electricity the appliance can use in a year.
+This number helps you predict the running costs.

 Energy Rating Label (super efficiency variation) for Dryer showing 7 to 10 stars